sodadata/docs/soda-cl/missing-metrics.md

 The example below defines two checks.
 The first check applies to the column `last_name`.
 The `missing values` configuration key specifies that any of the three values in the list exist in a row in that column, Soda recognizes those values as missing values.
 The check fails if Soda discovers more than five values that match `NA`, `n/a`, or `'0'`.
 * Values in a list must be enclosed in square brackets.
-* Numeric characters in a `missing values` list must be enclosed in single quotes.
+* Numeric characters in a `missing values` list must be enclosed in single quotes. <br />*Known issue:* This rule does not apply to BigQuery.
+Do not wrap numeric values in single quotes if you are scanning data in a BigQuery data source.

 The second check uses a regular expression to define what qualifies as a missing value in the `birthday` column so that any values that are `00/00/0000` qualify as missing.
 This check passes if Soda discovers no values that match the pattern defined by the regex.
 {% include code-header.html %}